What is wanting, anyway?

 Sure.

-I guess that’s probably part of it.
+That’s also probably part of it.

 But not all of it.